Strangebrewer/meme-maker/NOTES.md

 - Do I need Redux?
 Might be better than re-fetching all the images, SVGs, and templates everytime I switch pages.
 I could just use useContext for that, right?

 If this ever becomes public (or you make it your portfolio), make sure you limit the number of images any single account can have uploaded at a time.
-Don't want to fuck your Cloudinary account.
+Don't want to flood your Cloudinary account.